GDPR requires that personal data must be:

 A more detailed guide for the person implementing this in the parish

-Sample consent forms as parishes will need to make sure they have consent to communicate with those on the mailing lists
+Sample consent form as parishes will need to make sure they have consent to communicate with those on the mailing lists

 Parishes will also need to produce a privacy notice, and a sample privacy notice is given which can be amended and adopted.
 If you have a website, it is good practice to make it available online.
 Guidance on how you can write your own privacy notice is also available.